Gokulkrish300520/bom-front/server/profit_and_loss_report.md

 - 401: Unauthorized

 #### Notes
 - The report is always up to date with all CRUD changes to Invoices, Bills, and Payments.
+- Fully integrated with banking, invoice, and bill modules
+- All calculations are atomic and reflect the latest transactions
-- You can filter the report by `customer_id` (for customer-specific income/expenses) and `vendor_id` (for vendor-specific bills/expenses).
+- You can filter the report by `customer_id` (for customer-specific income/expenses) and `vendor_id` (for vendor-specific bills/expenses)
-- Filtering is available on all relevant endpoints (see API instructions for details).
+- Filtering is available on all relevant endpoints (see API instructions for details)
+- Fully tested; see instructions.txt for setup, authentication, and test/linting
 - For future: This endpoint can be extended for Balance Sheet and other financial reports.